TerraformProject/AWS_Terraform_Project/README.md

 • AWS EC2 AMI
 • MORE...

-**If there are any questions, feel free to let me know.
-Any feedback is appreciated**
+**If there are any questions, feel free to reach out!
+Any feedback is appreciated!**

 Best,
 nzebar